KeitaW/smml-lab/slurm/ddp/README.md

-## The Minimal PyTorch DDP Example on Slurm with Enroot/Pyxis
+## Minimal PyTorch DDP Example on Slurm with Enroot/Pyxis

 This repository demonstrates how to run multi-node distributed training using PyTorch's Distributed Data Parallel (DDP) on a Slurm cluster.
 It leverages **Enroot** and **Pyxis** for containerized execution, providing a streamlined and reproducible environment.